openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 the accessibility of the referred declarations) are the same as in the surrounding context.
 However, lambda parameters introduce new names.

-When a single expression, a *lambda body* is equivalent to the block with one return statement which returns such single expression *{ return singleExpression }*.
+If a single expression, a *lambda body* is equivalent to the block with one return statement that returns that single expression *{ return singleExpression }*.

 If completing normally, a lambda body block is *value-compatible*.